DavidSchirduan/DavidSchirduan.github.io/_generators/ynngenerator.md

 ---
 date: 2024-06-02
-layout: full-page
+layout: project
 title: Gardens of Ynn Generator
 permalink: ynngenerator
 published: true
 hide_description: true
 image: /images/ynngenerator.png
 description: >
-  A mobile-friendly generator for the Gardens of Ynn.
+  Visit the updated Ynn Generator on the official Soul Muppet Store.
 ---

 ### This Generator Has a New Home!